-We have a great diversity of clients in each of the products we offer.
+Monex has a great diversity of clients in each of the products it offers.
 Our main clients are in the sectors of manufacturing industries, wholesale commerce, and financial and insurance services, among others.
 As of the date of this Annual Report, we have no dependence on any of our clients, understanding as dependency one of the following: